wnchan/tp/docs/DeveloperGuide.md

 **MSS**

-1. Student requests to find students with a keyword.
+1. Student requests to find students by name with keyword(s).
-2. StudentConnect shows a list of students whose name(s) contain the keyword.
+2. StudentConnect shows a list of students whose name(s) contain the keyword(s).

     Use case ends.